You are probably clueless and wondering, “why do I have no friends?” How can I develop social skills and make friends easily?

-Friendship is the gift that keeps on giving, which is why it can feel so utterly demoralizing when it is not forthcoming.
-If you have no one you can call a true friend, the loneliness can be hard to bear, but there are things you can do to remedy the situation.
+If you have no one you can call a true friend, the loneliness and lack of meaningful connections can be hard to bear, but there are things you can do to remedy the situation.

-If you’re reading this article, chances are you quite often feel lonely.
+If you’re reading this article, chances are you are lacking in friends and quite often feel lonely.
 So it might seem strange to ask whether you are actually preventing new friendships from forming.
-You want more friends, so why the hell would you be getting in your own way?

 Well, the answer is that you might not even realize that you are doing it.